All Episodes

 And he frequently writes on the subject of measuring errors that people that have these zero-point energy sources and so on make.

-It makes a lot of sense, and it might be interesting to have him on, just as it's interesting, say, to have Dr. Kaku.
+He makes a lot of sense, and it might be interesting to have him on, just because it's interesting, say, to have Dr. Kaku or other scientists on and discuss this subject.

 Would you like his email address?